jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

   - Or specifying its type: let baby: MyModule.person = {age: 3}
 ```

-Whoa whoa there compiler... "_annotating it_"? "specifying its type"?!
+Whoa whoa there compiler... "_annotating it_"? "_specifying its type_"?!
 I was promised OCaml had such a powerful inference engine that I would never need to write any more type annotations! 😄

-It seems the compiler can't figure out that we want to get the value of the field `age` from the record of type `User.t`, even if it has `users`, of type `list(User.t)` right there, next to it.
+Jokes aside, it seems the compiler can't figure out that we want to get the value of the field `age` from the record of type `User.t`, even if it has `User.admins` right next to the callback, and it knows it has type `list(User.t)`.

 We can solve the problem by adding a type annotation, as suggested by the compiler error: